 Long before I became a photographer, I had a lifelong obsession with lavender fields and this month I finally made it to Valensole, a beautiful commune in Provence, France.
-I spent a whole week running around those fields, barefoot, eating cheese and drinking—way too much—wine, taking pictures and writing poems, surrounded by nothing but silence, nature and the scent of lavender.
+I spent a whole week running around those fields, barefoot, eating cheese and drinking—way too much—wine.
+While also taking pictures and writing poems, surrounded by nothing but silence, nature and the scent of lavender.

 I rented a room through airbnb in a beautiful 100 year old house owned by an artist in Manosque (a small village about 20 minutes away from the fields).
 You can alternatively search for the best prices on hotels in Valensole.
 I drove around the rustic countryside roads and the tiny old villages from morning till sundown everyday, determined to create something pretty.

 - Shoot around sunset or sunrise, the light is pure magic!